Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 The most common side effects of drugs that can lead to excessive sweating include increased heart rate and blood pressure, anxiety, insomnia, and restlessness.
 Some medications can also cause headaches, dizziness, blurred vision, and digestive issues.
 Additionally, some drugs can lead to dehydration due to increased sweating.

-Read More: What is a Drug and Alcohol Evaluation?
+Read More: What is the Drug Dmt?

 4. Are there any lifestyle changes I can make to reduce sweating caused by drugs?